wlerin/feralfilehosting/Feral Wiki/Software/Generic Software Installation Guide/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral Wiki/Software/Generic Software Installation Guide/lsnode.png)

-The directory structure of the pre compile programs will commonly resemble the standard Unix directory structure.
+The directory structure of the pre-compiled programs will commonly resemble the standard Unix directory structure, though this is not always true so it is good to check first.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral Wiki/Software/Generic Software Installation Guide/nodedirectory.png)